-- to achieve better results even when cutting brass and copper
+- Get better results also in brass and copper cutting

-Switching to fiber laser technology is a good choice to increase metal cutting speed and reduce operating costs.
-They also cut with greater precision and power in thin to medium materials and are more suitable for cutting reflective or non-ferrous metals such as brass and copper.
-All these factors result in a more productive and more profitable business.
+Thinking of making the switch to fiber laser?
+Great choice – they increase metal cutting speeds and cut operating costs.
+They also cut with greater accuracy and power in thin to mid-range materials and are better suited for cutting reflective or non-ferrous metals like brass and copper.
+All these factors result in more productive and more profitable business.

-What will a fiber laser replace in your current workshop?
+What will a fiber laser replace in your current shop?

-Who is the machine tool manufacturer and has a local presence?
+Who is the machine tool builder and do they have a local presence?